Thursday 28 April 2022

 Outside of Djirra’s business hours if you want to have a yarn, contact Yarning SafeNStrong on 1800 959 563.

-It is a Free and Confidential phone crisis line for our people and families who need to have a yarn with someone about their wellbeing.
-Available 24 hours, sevens days a week.
+It is a free and confidential Victorian phone counselling service for our people and families who need to have a yarn with someone about their wellbeing.
+Available 24 hours, seven days a week.